Model-based resonance tracking of linear systems: Complex state-space model

 \section{Complex state-space model}

 In this section, we introduce a transformation of the oscillating system into an equivalent description where the state, input and output variables are represented as complex envelopes of sinusoidal signals.
-This is in contrast to the usual approach of representing the system variables in the amplitude-phase formulation, resulting in a system description where averaging is further applied to reduce complexity \cite{Mcloskey1999, Sun2002, Park2009, Brack2016}.
-The complex-valued system, although non-linear, preserves the observability and controllability of the original system and incorporates disturbance and measurement noise naturally.
-Hence, it facilitates considerably the design of the resonance tracking algorithm, because it allows the application of proven control techniques.